rafoli/liferay-blade-samples/gradle/apps/angularjs/README.md

 })(Liferay, angular);
 ```

-A [SharedService](angularjs-hook/src/main/resources/META-INF/resources/js/main.js#L29) module is also provided on it to allows shared models between AngularJS portlets, the following code demonstrates an input shared in any module that reuses the same model.
+A [SharedService](angularjs-hook/src/main/resources/META-INF/resources/js/main.js#L29) module is also provided on it that allows shared models between AngularJS portlets, the following code demonstrates an input shared with any module that reuses the same model.

 A model as a shared object: